wulffern/nrf52-utilitymeter/README.md

 Any concrete criticism/improvment requests are welcome.
 Send me a private message on devzone.nordicsemi.com

+## Thanks to
+- Hans E. for help with the Solar Sensor Beacon Packet format
+- Håkon A., Jon Gunnar S. and the Nordic support team for answering questions.

 ## Disclamer
 This is not an official Nordic Semiconductor release, it's examples I've compiled in my "offline" time.